-Tristan teaches dance, movement, somatics, dance a somatics history, embodiment philosophy, and dance theory.
+I teach dance, movement, somatics, dance and somatics history, embodiment philosophy, and dance theory.
 I am a passionate educator with a deep belief in process-oriented learning, and student-directed learning outcomes.
-With a deep sensitivity to multi-disciplinary and cross-cultural perspectives, Tristan leads workshops and master classes around the United States, including the Bates Dance Festival where he as served as Associate Director of the Young Dancers Workshop since 2016.
-Currently, he is pursuing his MFA in Dance at the University of Maryland, College Park, where he is instructor-of-record of several courses, including Contemporary Modern Technique and Introduction to Dance.
+With a deep sensitivity to multi-disciplinary and cross-cultural perspectives, I lead workshops and master classes around the United States, including the Bates Dance Festival where I have served as Associate Director of the Young Dancers Workshop since 2016.
+Currently, I am a Visiting Assistant Professor at Bates College, where I teach a range of classes between theory and practice.

 Videos of movement classes are available below, courtesy of the Bates Dance Festival.

 I am a passionate dance and movement educator with a deep belief in process-oriented learning and student-oriented learning outcomes.
 I teach dance, movement, composition, somatics, history, embodiment philosophy, and theory with a deep sensitivity to multi-disciplinary and cross-cultural perspectives.
 My courses, whether in the studio, the classroom, or virtual, build a culture based on valuing difference, experimentation, curiosity, rigor, and humor.
 I utilize discussion, dialogue, and experiential exercises as the primary methodologies to engage students in their own learning.
 Learning is at once challenging and playful, and my wide range of teaching methodologies support students’ abilities to light their own fire.
 Through exhaustive, thorough, and well-wrought approaches to practice and artistry, students are encouraged to develop rigor in all that they do.